CleanOak/clean-king/README.md

 ### Footer
 the footer features our social media network handles.
 This is also available on all pages

+- This allows users to easily find more about the company on their social network

 <details><summary>footer</summary>
 <img src="docs/features/footer.png">